How exactly do you say spoon in Italian?

 Si può inghiottire un cucchiaione di cannella senza tossire?

-Can one gulp down a big spoonful of cinnamon without coughing?
+Can you swallow a big spoonful of cinnamon without coughing?

 (Nope.
 Don’t even try.)